Results day, Clearing and Adjustment

 If you're eligible for Adjustment, your UCAS Track profile will display a ‘Register for Adjustment’ option.

-- If you wish to live away from home, make sure to check accommodation availability before making any agreements with a university or UCAS
+- If you want to live away from home, make sure to check accommodation availability before making any agreements with a university or UCAS

 - Adjustment can be useful in larger cities where there are two or more universities in close proximity, and it’s easy to switch universities if accommodation isn't an issue